Best VPN for Windows 10 in 2018

 If you’re looking for our top choice, we think that the best VPN for Windows 10 is ExpressVPN.

-A VPN (Virtual Private Network) creates a secure connection between your computer and the VPN’s server.
+In short, a VPN (or a Virtual Private Network) creates a secure connection between your computer and the VPN’s server.
 Once you connect, your IP address is blocked, your data is encrypted, and you’re given access to any content that is available in that location.

 It’s important to pay attention to how many servers your VPN provider is offering.
 Generally speaking, the more the merrier.
-The more services the VPN offers, the better chance you have of avoiding a VPN server that is already overcrowded with thousands of other users.
+The more servers the VPN offers, the better chance you have of avoiding a VPN server that is already overcrowded with thousands of other users.

 The best VPNs for Windows 10 use the OpenVPN protocol.
 OpenVPN, which is fast, secure, and open source, has become the standard for the industry.
 Unlike standard protocols like SSTP, L2TP, and PPTP, it doesn’t come built in to Windows 10, so choose a VPN provider that makes it easy to set up OpenVPN with minimal hassle.